spencer-shadley/completed-class/09-node-js/3-saturday-async-js/activities/39-Stu_Async-Await/README.md

 ## Instructions

-- Change directories into the `Unsolved` folder and run `npm install` from your terminal.
+- Change directories into the `Unsolved` directory and run `npm install` from your terminal.

 - Take a moment to examine the contents of `Unsolved/index.js`.
 This file: